 When employees log on from home, employers have plenty to be concerned about.
 Are staffers doing laundry rather than answering calls?
 Will collaboration opportunities decrease when staff members are miles apart?
-There's good reason to put cybersecurity at the top of the worry list.
+But productivity aside, there's good reason to put cybersecurity at the top of the worry list.

 If more staff wants to work from home, and more criminals want to exploit that opportunity, it's time to pull together a comprehensive plan to mitigate risks.

 5 working-from-home security tips for employees

 Whether your home office is a temporary or permanent workspace, keep security in mind.

 - Use a VPN.
 Almost every enterprise organization has a virtual private network (or VPN).
 These setups allow access to your organization's servers, so it looks and feels just like you're on site.
 But while you work, you're wrapped in the company's security policies.< Your communication is encrypted, so hackers can't listen in on what you're doing.
 And your device is little more than a portal, so you're not putting your company at risk through your personal decisions.

 - Ask for a company-owned device.
 It's easy enough to volunteer your home computer for company work.
 But using a device your company owns comes with plenty of benefits.
 You won't have to invest in antivirus software, and you won't be responsible for keeping your software up-to-date.
 The company will do all of that for you.